RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-cap.html.markdown

 images:
   - "shop/folkingebrew-cap-2.jpg"
   - "shop/folkingebrew-cap.jpg"
-description: "Black cap with white hop logo."
+description: "Here you can buy our black cap with white hop logo."
 # out_of_stock:
 # sizes:
 #   - title: S